osamabinIaggin/zeus-picrawler/README.md

-# Zeus — an AI spider robot that actually listens
+# Zeus — an AI spider robot that actually listens unlike my ex...

 Zeus is what happens when you give a [SunFounder PiCrawler](https://www.sunfounder.com/products/picrawler-kit) — a four-legged "spider" robot running on a Raspberry Pi 5 — a voice, ears, and enough of a brain to hold a short conversation.
 The whole thing runs on the Pi itself, no cloud needed.
 You say a wake word, ask it something, and it answers out loud while acting it out: walking around, waving, doing push-ups, tilting its head like it understood you (it usually did).